munificent/craftinginterpreters/book/the-lox-language.md

     it, that will help distinguish when we're talking about Lox's `nil` versus Java or C's `null`.)

-    There are good arguments for not having a null value in a language, since null pointer errors are the scourge of our industry.
+    There are good arguments for not having a null value in a language since null pointer errors are the scourge of our industry.
 If we were doing a statically-typed language, it would be worth trying to ban it.
-In a dynamically-typed language, though, eliminating it is often more annoying than having it.
+In a dynamically-typed one, though, eliminating it is often more annoying than having it.

 ## Expressions